fluxninja/aperture/docs/content/tutorials/auto-scale/load-based-auto-scaling/load-based-auto-scaling.md

 Load-based auto scaling is a technique used to dynamically adjust the number of instances or resources allocated to a service based on workload demands.
-This policy builds upon the _Latency based AIMD Concurrency Limiting_ [blueprint](reference/policies/bundled-blueprints/policies/latency-aimd-concurrency-limiting.md) to add an escalation for auto scaling.
+This policy builds upon the latency-based AIMD concurrency limiting [blueprint](reference/policies/bundled-blueprints/policies/latency-aimd-concurrency-limiting.md) to add an escalation for auto scaling.
 While concurrency limiting can protect the service from sudden traffic spikes, it's necessary to scale the service in